EducationalWave

 • Social Isolation: The taboo nature of cannibalism can result in social ostracization, leading individuals to feel isolated, misunderstood, and disconnected from others, further exacerbating their mental health issues.

-Related Pros and Cons of Onstar
+Related Pros and Cons of Carmax

 Trauma and Guilt